bcwhite-code/brians-blueprints/sbf-big-blocks/README.md

 Site has been built):

 - Go into the third constant combinator and _delete_ the signals for Prod-3 and Speed-3.
-- Go into the constant combinator immediately beside the Ghost Scanner (it has rrocket fuel and nuclear fuel signals) and similarly add Prod-3 and Speed-3 with values of -50000 (i.e. _negative_ fifty thousand).
+- Go into the constant combinator immediately beside the Ghost Scanner (it has rocket fuel and nuclear fuel signals) and similarly add Prod-3 and Speed-3 with values of -50000 (i.e. _negative_ fifty thousand).

 Start construction.